-Wonderfully simple old fashion soup packed with taste and good for you too.
-A great fall or winter meal for just the two of you (with leftovers) or for the family.
+Wonderfully simple old fashion soup packed with great taste and good for you too.
+A wonderful fall or winter meal for just the two of you (with leftovers) or the family.

-This is a modification of a recipe from our favorite cookbook from 1969.
+This is a modification of a recipe from our favorite cookbook from 1972.
 Yep, it is in bad shape, but all the recipes still work great.
 They are simple and cover almost anything you want in “everyday cooking.”
 I recently eBayed a second copy.

 Exceptional taste with the tomato base.
 The only drawback is the cooking time, but if you want great soup, you usually pay the price in cooking time.
 But the actual work is minimal.
 I promised simple, not fast.